Sleep Number i7 + p5 — top picks for back pain

 According to experts, side sleeping is the best position to alleviate back pain.

-When you lie on your side, try to elevate your legs towards the chest and reach the fetal position.
+When you lie on your side, try to improve your legs towards the chest and reach the fetal position.
 The fetal position can help keep your spine neutral, reducing strain on your back and helping prevent pain.

 If you still ache, try increasing your Sleep Number by 5 or 10.